 - PLEASE KEEP US ALL SAFE!!!
 Take your temperature before leaving home.
 If you have a temperature of 99 or higher, STAY HOME.
 If you have been exposed to someone with COVID-19, or have any of the common symptoms, STAY HOME.
 If you had COVID-19 within the past 30 days, STAY HOME.
 If you sent your entry and find you cannot attend due to the virus, we will refund your entry fee per the ride entry refund policy.

-- We are asking all riders to forgo crew and bringing family this year.
-We are severely limited by NYDEC and AERC to the number of people allowed on the grounds.
-If you cannot ride without a crew, please do not enter this year and allow that spot for someone else to come and enjoy our event.
+- If you cannot ride without a crew, please do not enter this year and allow that spot for someone else to come and enjoy our event.
+I will have people in the hold area to help crew you!!!

 Welcome to 2021, our fifth year of offering this endurance ride in the NorthEast.
 We are also offering two Ride-n-Tie distances so allow me the opportunity to review some DOs and DON’Ts regarding these competitors.